 - Length of employment (very important for 1099 contractors)

-- Qualified Amount: This is typically 60% of your clients income.
+- Qualified benefit amount: This is typically 60% of your clients income.
 For example, someone earning 100,000 per year could qualify for $60,000 in disability income.

-- Existing Coverage: If yes, is it employer paid or not?
+- Existing disability coverage: If yes, is it employer paid or not?

-- Additional coverage needed: Only if they have some coverage and need more.
+- Additional disability coverage needed: Only if they have some coverage and need more.

 We are now seeing agents offer M.U.G. disability quotes policy with every policy delivery or proposal and driving significantly more cross selling opportunities for their agency.